 Larger businesses can hire expert writers, graphic designers and video production specialists.
 This allows a higher level of detail as they can put the time and effort into making it as perfect as possible.

-Managers often crush the passion of in house marketers as they chase perfection.
-Spelling mistakes or grammatical errors should be minimal, but if one or two slip though, berating your marketer will crush morale.
-In turn their creative juices will suffer and motivations to produce regular content dwindle.
+Managers often crush the passion of in-house marketers as they chase perfection.
+Spelling mistakes or grammatical errors should be minimal, but if one or two slip through, berating your marketer will crush morale.
+In turn, their creative juices will suffer and their motivations to produce regular content dwindle.

-Our advice: small business owners should appreciate workers with multi skill sets, as they can get the job done sufficiently and at a reduced cost.
-Once your business grows look to employ people who compliment your marketer’s skills.
+Our advice: small business owners should appreciate workers with multi-skill sets, as they can get the job done sufficiently and at a reduced cost.
+Once your business grows look to employ people who complement your marketer’s skills.